primaryobjects/MVC-Smart-Page/README.txt

 MVC Smart Page - MVC .NET Search Result Pager with Customizable Paging

-This is an example MVC C# ASP .NET web application, demonstrating how to page search results using a smart, slick, configurable pager.

 Example:

 1 | 2 | 3 ...
 10